langwich/admin/design/language.md

 ![](images/whiteboarding.jpg)

-# Initial thoughts of the Language
+# Initial thoughts of the language

 1. Statically typed, although not necessarily explicitly typed.
 2. Translated to other language source (like C) or LLVM IR.